hashicorp/terraform-website/content/source/docs/enterprise/diagnostics.html.md

 ## About the Bundle

-The support bundle contains logging and telemetry data from various components in Private Terraform Enterprise.
-It may also include log data from Terraform builds you have executed on your Private Terraform Enterprise installation.
+The support bundle contains logging and telemetry data from various components in Terraform Enterprise.
+It may also include log data from Terraform builds you have executed on your Terraform Enterprise installation.

 ## Pre-Sales uploads